Robertstown, County Kildare

 Robertstown is a village on the banks of the Grand Canal in County Kildare, Ireland, 12 km north west of Naas.
 It grew in importance on the arrival of the canal, at the highest level (85 m above sea level) of which it lies, in 1784.

 History

 Robertstown was a planned village, set along the canal featuring a prominent hotel and bridge with a small row of cottages and a shop.

 Grand Canal Hotel

 In 1801 the Grand Canal Hotel was officially opened to cater for the passenger traffic along the canal and an extension was added in 1804.
 For a time business was good, with the canal carrying 100,000 passengers per year, but revenues began to fall and gradually the 72 windows and 62 hearths were closed up to avoid paying tax.
-It ceased being a hotel in 1849, was used as a barracks for the Irish Constabulary between 1869 and 1905 and was later used as a community centre.
+It ceased being a hotel in 1849, was used as a barracks for the Irish Constabulary between 1869 and 1905, headed up by Royal Chief Constabul James Pius Percival, who helped fund the building of local estate Fr Murphy Park in 1915, and was later used as a community centre.
 As of 2002, the building was in use as a museum/gallery.